-This limited warranty protects the original owner(s) of the product for the warranty period.
+This limited warranty protects the original and any subsequent owner(s) of the product for the warranty period.

-Green Hippo does not warrant its products against any or all defects arising from unreasonable use, accidents, improper service or any other causes not arising from defects in materials and workmanship.
+Green Hippo Ltd does not warrant its products against any or all defects arising from unreasonable use, accidents, improper service or any other causes not arising from defects in materials and workmanship.

-During the warranty period Green Hippo will supply all parts and labour to repair or replace (at our discretion) defects covered by this limited warranty provided the equipment is returned to an approved Green Hippo repair centre or distributor.
+During the warranty period Green Hippo Ltd, its agents or subsidiaries will supply all parts and labor to repair or replace (at our discretion) defects covered by this limited warranty provided the equipment is returned to an approved Green Hippo repair centre or distributor.